Table of Contents

 - Action: Decreases vata, kapha and increases pitta, Grahi, blood purifier, detoxifier

-Medicinal uses in Ayurveda: Patha is used in treatment of diarrhoea, vomiting, fever, skin diseases, kandu and as galactodepurant (stanya sodhana).
+Medicinal uses in Ayurveda: Patha is used in the treatment of diarrhea, vomiting, fever, skin diseases, kandu and as galactodepurant (stanya sodhana).

 Ayurvedic medicines containing patha